 Generators must be changed over from one grade to another while at load as this will help in better flushing of the system.

-If only one generator is being changed over, keep running another generator for emergency purpose incase something goes wrong.
+If only one generator is being changed over, keep running another generator for emergency purposes in case something goes wrong.

-- Shut the steam to the fuel oil heaters of boiler
+- Shut the steam to the fuel oil heaters of the boiler

-- When the temperature drops below 90 degree, open the diesel oil service tank valve going to generator system
+- When the temperature drops below 90 degrees, open the diesel oil service tank valve going to the generator system

-- After some time open the diesel oil outlet and shut heavy oil outlet
+- After some time open the diesel oil outlet and shut the heavy oil outlet

-Note: Once the changeover procedure is completed, remember to change the HMI setting of Cylinder oil lubricator system (Alpha lubrication) or changeover the cylinder oil daily tank suitable for low sulfur operation.
+Note: Once the changeover procedure is completed, remember to change the HMI setting of the Cylinder oil lubricator system (Alpha lubrication) or change over the cylinder oil daily tank suitable for low sulfur operation.